Nambu–Jona-Lasinio model: Overview

-At the same time, the same model was independently considered by Soviet physicists Valentin Vaks and Anatoly Larkin.

 The model is quite technical, although based essentially on symmetry principles.
 It is an example of the importance of four-fermion interactions and is defined in a spacetime with an even number of dimensions.
 It is still important and is used primarily as an effective although not rigorous low energy substitute for quantum chromodynamics.

 The dynamical creation of a condensate from fermion interactions inspired many theories of the breaking of electroweak symmetry, such as technicolor and the top-quark condensate.